 Give Yourself to the Dark Side...

-Apologies, I couldn’t resist the Star Wars analogy given that the latest film has been a stonking blockbuster and the newly announced Nikon D5 can shoot at an eye-watering ISO 3,280,000!!!
-A possible blockbuster in its’ own right…
+Post updated January 2018: Apologies, I couldn't resist the Star Wars analogy given that the latest film has been a stonking blockbuster.
+And the newly announced Nikon D5 can shoot at an eye-watering ISO 3,280,000!!!
+A possible blockbuster in its' own right.
+Just look at it...go on, look!

-I remember being amazed when the original Canon EOS 5D came out with highly usable photos at 3,200 ISO…the Nikon D5 is 1000x more sensitive!?!?!?
-I am dying to see the quality at such high ISO but if Nikon have learned anything from Sony and the A7 series, perhaps we are in for a treat.
+I remember being amazed when the original Canon EOS 5D came out with highly usable photos at 3,200 ISO.
+The Nikon D5 is 1000x more sensitive!?!?!?
+I am dying to see the quality at such high ISO.
+If Nikon have learned anything from Sony and the A7 series, perhaps we are in for a treat.

 Nikon D5 - Basic Specs